jouellnyc/micropython_ethernet/README.md

 ## Pin Configuration

-The pins are very clearly documented under the [WizNet Docs](https://github.com/Wiznet/RP2040-HAT-MicroPython/blob/main/Ethernet%20Example%20Getting%20Started%20%5BMicropython%5D.md):
+The pin connections are very clearly documented under the [WizNet Docs](https://github.com/Wiznet/RP2040-HAT-MicroPython/blob/main/Ethernet%20Example%20Getting%20Started%20%5BMicropython%5D.md):

-Thankfully the board I highlight above is the same pin out as the full Wiznet board.

 Souce: https://github.com/user-attachments/assets/c3975716-31a0-4755-ac59-04e6be781a35
 ![image](https://github.com/user-attachments/assets/c3975716-31a0-4755-ac59-04e6be781a35)

-However, since it's not the same board, it can be helpful to have a table of the top view handy since the text is small and can rub off on the W5500.
+However, it can be helpful to have a table of the top view handy since the text is small and can rub off on the W5500.
 (Note the top of the W5500  likely says 'HanRun and has a code etched in like 9611XXX'):

 ```